roger-russel/go-hello-world/README.md

 ## No docker for you

-Sorry this is a simple example, so not much advanced stuffs herer.
+Sorry this is a simple example, so not much advanced stuffs here.

 # Running Test